 Once upon a time I looked forward to my birthday wholeheartedly.
 Not only did I look forward to the day, I completely embraced it.
 I’d remind everyone I knew for weeks in advance.
 I planned things.
 I selfishly welcomed a day dedicated to me living yet another year.
 However, when I lost my husband that all changed.
-My outlook on life took on a completely different roll.
+My outlook on life took on a completely different role.
 Years of life suddenly became more fragile, more valuable.
 A day of birth no longer was about the people I loved honoring me, but about me honoring yet another year I had the opportunity to spend with the people I love.
 How tragic that it took a death for me to realize something so special.

 While I am grateful for my new found outlooks on life, turning 29 was still a difficult concept for me to grasp.
 No, it was not for reasons of the average 29 year old.
 I was/am not worried or anxious about the last year of my twenties; or that I am now counting down days until I reach thirty.
 I am actually looking forward to putting my twenties behind me and starting a new decade of life.
 My difficulty lies with the fact that my sweet husband never had the chance to see the age of 29 for himself.
 Technically speaking I’ve been older than Brady since ten days after my 28th birthday, but there’s something about seeing the age change visually that makes it a harder pill to swallow.